 In 1993, I received a B.S. in Applied Behavior Analysis, and earned a Masters Degree in Animal Behavior and Applied Behavior Analysis in 1995, both from St. Cloud State University in St. Cloud, MN.
-After receiving my Master’s Degree, I began working with Dr. R.K.
+While completing my coursework in St. Cloud, I began working with Dr. R.K.
 Anderson and Ruth Foster, co-inventors of the Gentle Leader, through Alpha Academy in Minneapolis.
 Dr. Anderson designed a ‘new’ style of Gentle Leader and tested the prototype in my Level 1 class during my last year with Alpha Academy.
 In 2001, I moved to Denver, Colorado and created Wag & Train because there were no reward-based trainers there at the time.
 In 2017, I expanded Wag & Train to Minneapolis after I moved back… I wanted to be near lots of water again!
 I continue to volunteer my time with Big Dogs Huge Paws and Safe Harbor Lab Rescue in Denver, and I work with several rescues in the Twin Cities.

 Paisley & Turtle Photo-Twelve:52 Pets